 Strasbourg application charges Slovak towns with racial discrimination against Roma

-Representing three Romani Slovak citizens, the European Roma Rights Center (ERRC), in cooperation with local counsel, today filed an application with the European Court of Human Rights in Strasbourg, France, challenging two municipal ordinances in Slovakia which on their face bar Roma from entry and/or residence.
+Representing three Romani Slovak citizens, the European Roma Rights Center (ERRC), in co-operation with local counsel, filed an application with the European Court of Human Rights in Strasbourg, France, on March 12, 1999, challenging two municipal ordinances in Slovakia which on their face bar Roma from entry and/or residence.

-In the summer of 1997, the towns of Nagov and Rokytovce in Medzilaborce County in northeast Slovakia adopted resolutions expressly stating that "Roma" would not be allowed in.
+In the summer of 1997, the towns of Ňagov and Rokytovce in Medzilaborce County, northeast Slovakia, adopted resolutions expressly stating that "Roma" would not be allowed in.
 On June 9, the municipal council of Rokytovce published a resolution which threatened that "Roma" who "settle" in the village "will be, with the help of the village inhabitants, expelled...."
-On July 16, just over a month later, the Nagov municipal council resolved "[n]ot to allow the Roma citizens ... to enter the village Nagov, or to settle in shelters in the district of the village."
+On July 16, just over a month later, the Ňagov municipal council resolved "[n]ot to allow the Roma citizens ... to enter the village Ňagov, or to settle in shelters in the district of the village".

-Legal challenges brought to the Prosecutor General and the Constitutional Court in the fall of 1997 and the spring of 1998, on behalf of several Romani citizens and the Kosice-based Foundation for Legal Defence of Ethnic Minorities, were unsuccessful.
+Legal challenges brought to the Prosecutor General and the Constitutional Court in the autumn of 1997 and the spring of 1998, on behalf of several Romani citizens and the Košice-based Legal Defence Bureau for Ethnic Minorities in Slovakia, were unsuccessful.
 As a result, the resolutions remain in force to this day, and three Romani Slovak citizens (two of whom are registered as permanent residents of the affected villages) have turned for redress to the European Court of Human Rights, the supreme legal authority on human rights in Europe.

 The resolutions were clearly prompted, at least in part, by racial animus toward those Romani families who originally lived in the affected towns.
 Nonetheless, the application submits that the use of race-specific distinctions is offensive and humiliating to all Roma.
 Indeed, the resolutions are worded so broadly - referring to "the Roma" in general - as to lead all Roma reasonably to believe they are among the targets.